 #1 – Tailor-Made Services

-The services they offer are unique to you, which is a plus to your business.
-Thus, no other person has the same ideas as you and thus contributing positively to your business.
+The services they offer are unique to you, which is a plus for your business.
+Thus, no other person has the same ideas as you and thus contributes positively to your business.

 #2 – There is no competition from other groups of families